 The growth of economic awareness has increased the demand for economics graduates.
-At Nottingham you will acquire a range of economic and transferable skills, enabling you to enter careers such as those in government, international agencies, private sector organisations and education.
-Employers rate our degrees highly and companies that have recently recruited our graduates include the Bank of England, Barclays Capital, Deloitte, Ernst & Young, Goldman Sachs, the Government Economic Service, the International Monetary Fund and PwC.
+At Nottingham you will acquire a range of economist-specific and transferable skills, enabling you to enter careers in government, international agencies, private sector organisations and education.
+Most of our graduates go into finance, banking, business consultancy and accountancy.

-We work actively with the University's Careers and Employability Service to help you develop skills for future employment.
+We work with the University's Careers and Employability Service to help you develop skills for future employment.
 We also run a programme of employability skills sessions and employer and graduate presentations.
 Starting salaries are among the highest in the University.

-In 2012, 92.1% of first-degree graduates in the School of Economics who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £28,568 with the highest being £70,000.*
+94.5% of undergraduates from the School of Economics had secured work or further study within six months of graduation.
+The average starting salary was £28,000 with the highest being £60,000.*